High on Learning: Online Courses for Cannabis Entrepreneurs

 With medical cannabis now legal in at least some U.S. states and recreational cannabis about to become legal north of the border (unless a current legislative initiative is blocked, as of July 1, 2018, Canadians will be free to buy and use cannabis), it is no surprise that cannabis entrepreneurship is on the rise.
 In 2017, the legal cannabis business in North America was worth an estimated 10 billion.
 But while the cannabis business can yield large profits, it is also complex.
 Even in states where medical marijuana is legal, banks frequently refuse to work with business owners seeking to grow, distribute, or sell medical marijuana products.
 Staying in compliance with local laws is also a challenge.
 As the owners of cannabis start ups look for support, a growing range of online courses for cannabis entrepreneurs has appeared to fill the knowledge gap and help the industry keep up with growing demand for cannabis education.

 The nation’s first cannabis university, Oakerdam has been offering a combination of in-person hands-on courses and online programs for over a decade.
 Unlike Oakerdam with its campus-based focus, most cannabis programs are offered primarily or exclusively online rather than in person.
 Hoping to become a “budtender” or just get a Marijuana 101 Certificate?
 If so, the Colorado-based THC University may be your best bet.
 Another Colorado-based institution that operates online is the Cannabis Training University.
 They bill themselves as the “world’s leading online marijuana school” and have a specific focus on medical marijuana education.
-For entrepreneurs who need support wading through the reams of paperwork that come with opening any cannabis-based business, the College of Cannabis is another option.
+For entrepreneurs who need support wading through the reams of paperwork and the laws controlling delta 8 THC and other popular cannabis compounds and strains, the College of Cannabis is another option.
 It offers Complete Medical Marijuana Startup Docs and Forms (the course not only walks one through the process of opening a cannabis business but provides the forms needed to do so).

 With Canada about to legalize marijuana, it is no surprise that Canadian institutions, including established universities, are looking for ways to respond to the growing demand for courses on the cannabis sector.
 To date, Kwantlen Polytechnique University in Vancouver appears to be leading the way.
 Among the university’s online offerings is a course exploring multiple sources of capital and stakeholders in relation to financing medical marijuana projects that aims to help students acquire a comprehensive understanding of the day to day operations and long-term capital management of cannabis-based business.
 In Fall 2017, David Purcell, Kwantlen’s director of emerging business, told the Georgia Straight, “Our instructors are all currently employed within the cannabis industry in Canada.”
 Purcell added that the university has made every effort possible to provide a thorough curriculum.
 In their growing course, for example, students “start with seed selection and cloning and go all the way through the cultivation, propagation, harvest, trimming, and transport of the plants themselves—all within the regulations.”
 Graduates of both the cannabis-cultivation-technician and retail-cannabis-consultant courses will receive accredited certificates, and with Canada about to legalize the use of recreational cannabis, it seems likely that the Kwantlen’s courses and programs will continue to grow.